kchitap/London/README.md

 Each content section of a picture and related titles and paragraphs is represented by a section tag.
 They all have a common class "ContentBlock", and individual ID's named after the student and the content inside

+## Designer Notes
+For this assignment, we decided to flip the requirements, meaning that the "Odd Student Out" accessory webpage will be presented in a Z pattern while the two students found on the index page will be presented in an F pattern.

+To the best of my abilities, I have employed the CRAP princples throughout the webpages that we were given.
+Contrast, for example, I had the figures alternate positions on the index page to give readers more stimulation while reading through each person's paragraph.
+On that same note, repetition comes into play when each part of the two students' stories I have kept the formatting the same via the grid layout.
+On both webpages, alignment was key for me to accomplish, and I believe I have done that through the grid layout, keeping everything squared off.
+Lastly, everything is in close proximity within each other.
+There is no excessive padding or margining between objects.